Jaisu-1/Jaisu-DB/README.md

 # Jaisu-DB

 This Project has been Implemented and Designed as a Capstone Project for the class DataBase Design by Chris Davis , hence the name DavisBase for the project.
+But this is entirely created from scratch by me, Jaisurya.

 Language Used: